siglens/siglens-docs/docs/metric-ingestion/vector-metrics.md

 *Ingesting metrics into Siglens using Vector*

+Vector is a high-performance, open-source observability data pipeline that allows you to collect, transform, and route all your logs and metrics.
+It's designed to be robust, efficient, and easy to use, making it a popular choice for observability data pipelines.

+In this guide, we will walk through the process of using Vector to send metrics to Siglens.

 ## 1. Install Vector

 Begin by installing Vector using the instructions provided [here](../log-ingestion/vector.md#1-installation).
 Once installed, you can refer back to this guide for configuration and starting Vector.